KxSystems/docs/docs/interfaces/hdf5/user-guide.md

 Where

-- `fname` is the name of the file containing the object to be copied
+- `fname` is the name of the file containing the object to be copied as a string
-- `oname` is the name of the object to be copied
+- `oname` is the name of the object to be copied as a string
-- `fdest` is the destination file for the copied object
+- `fdest` is the destination file for the copied object as a string
-- `odest` it the path in the destination file to which the copied object is associated
+- `odest` it the path in the destination file to which the copied object is associated as a string

 return null on successful execution, will error if there are issues accessing files